-Birds love this stuff and will clear out the feeder quickly, so you are not going to be left with remand seed that can spoil.
-The high quality seeds provide plenty of protein and vitamins.
+Birds love this stuff and will clear out the feeder quickly, so you are not going to be left with remand seeds that can spoil.
+The high-quality seeds provide plenty of protein and vitamins

 There are few bits of debris mixed in with the seed.
 The squirrels are fond of it too.

 Black sunflower seeds are nutritional for most birds.
 High in oil content for energy.
 Easy to chew through the shells even for smaller birds like the chickadee.
 Budget-friendly option.

 Isn't a lot of variety, may be recommended as an additive to other mixes.